Bottom

 Poor

-Proprietary Proof by ABNC, 20th Century, original plates
+Proprietary Proof by ABNC, 20th Century, using original plates

 Proof